beacon-biosignals/Ray.jl/docs/src/building-artifacts.md

 ### Artifacts

 The `ray_julia` artifacts are hosted via [GitHub releases](https://github.com/beacon-biosignals/Ray.jl/releases) and will be downloaded automatically for any supported platform.
-To upate the artifacts, perform the following steps:
+To update the artifacts, first ensure you have already [built Ray.jl](./developer-guide.md#build-rayjl) then perform the following steps:

 1. Update the Ray.jl version in the `Project.toml`